edmundwsy/Affine-Transformation/README.md

 Affine transformation architecture for images

-It‘s an important part of semi-crowd-counting project.
+It‘s an important part of data augmentation for Bayesian Crowd-Counting (ICCV2019) project.